timhaintz/timhaintz.github.io/_posts/2018-05-31-Generating-a-HTML-report-of-your-servers.md

 ---
 layout: post
-title: "HTML Report for servers"
+title: "Generating a HTML Report of your servers"
 date: 2018-05-31
 ---
 ## Generating a HTML report of your servers